Route GuidesRoutes City GuidesCities Map Log in

 Can you add more countries?

-As explained above, the fast speed of our route-planner is very hardware-intensive.
+As explained above, the fast speed of the route-planner is very hardware-intensive.
 In other words, adding more countries means renting more expensive servers!
+It also means fine-tuning the routing rules for each country to reflect road characteristics and traffic behaviour.

-We launched as UK-only; since then, we’ve gradually expanded our coverage to include the rest of Europe, North America, Australia and New Zealand.
+cycle.travel launched as UK-only; since then, coverage has gradually expanded to include the rest of Europe, North America, Australia and New Zealand.
+Although more countries are added gradually, long rides across Asia or Africa aren’t currently a priority.

 Can I send routes to my Wahoo GPS?